 Do you rely on your in-camera light meter to toggle 0 (center) and tell you when your settings are going to produce a perfectly exposed photo?
 I used to.
 As my comfort level in shooting in manual mode grew, my ability to play with light when it’s uneven, extra bright, or seemingly not enough to make a great photo grew too.
 I want to help you create extraordinary images by purposely over-exposing or under-exposing your photos.

-Pin this handy infographic for easy access back to this post anytime you need a refresher.
+Pin this handy infographic for easy access:

 Reading Light in Photography for Perfect Exposure

 I thought everything had to be exposed perfectly.
 I’d carry the already near-perfect SOOC (straight-out-of-camera) into Photoshop and take down the highlights or lighten the shadows until just about the entire thing in the entire frame was perfectly exposed (well light without losing detail).